davidclin/my-cheatsheet/README.md

 Start from root directory and issue:
 $ sudo du -sh *

+Another good place to start is the /var directory (if this is a Confluence/JIRA server)

 Change into suspect directory and repeat command until you find source of large files.
 </pre>